ANIRUDDH-VIJAY/RESUME-ANALYSER-PROJECT/README.md

 ## Key Features

--   [cite_start]**Resume Parsing:** Extracts key information from uploaded resumes, including contact details, skills, experience, and education[cite: 110].
+-   **Resume Parsing:** Extracts key information from uploaded resumes, including contact details, skills, experience, and education.
--   [cite_start]**Skill Extraction & Gap Analysis:** Identifies skills present in the resume and compares them against a target job description to find keyword gaps[cite: 110].
+-   **Skill Extraction & Gap Analysis:** Identifies skills present in the resume and compares them against a target job description to find keyword gaps.
 -   **Job Match Scoring:** Generates a score indicating how well a resume matches a job description, helping users tailor their applications.
--   [cite_start]**Semantic Search:** Uses a vector database to find semantically similar skills and job roles, going beyond simple keyword matching[cite: 111].
+-   **Semantic Search:** Uses a vector database to find semantically similar skills and job roles, going beyond simple keyword matching.
--   [cite_start]**Interactive Dashboard:** Visualizes the analysis results using dynamic charts and graphs for an intuitive user experience[cite: 111].
+-   **Interactive Dashboard:** Visualizes the analysis results using dynamic charts and graphs for an intuitive user experience.

 ## Tech Stack